 We can start with Marcion, who first published Paul’s letters along with a gospel which is rejected by New Testament canon.
 Marcion says “In the fifteenth year of the reign of Tiberius Caesar, Jesus came down to Capernaum, a city in Galilee and was teaching on the sabbath days” (Marcion 1.1-3).
 These verses also exhibit an interpolated reference to Pontius Pilate, who will later provide the key to this puzzle.

-We have more to uncover, including another possible secret identity suggested by Philo’s “Flaccus”, but must save it for another day.
-For now we will conclude with a tantalizing piece of evidence.
+Archaeology offers a tantalizing piece of evidence.
 This is the Delphi Inscription in Athens from Claudius Caesar to Gallio.
 The text invites Gallio, a “friend and proconsul” of the emperor Claudius, to invite prominent imperial citizens to Athens to restore its glory.
 This text shows undeniable connections to both Acts and Paul.

 Possibly the oldest explicitly Christian document, Paul’s letter to the Thessalonians, officially dates to 51 AD according to the Book of Acts.
 David Lertis Matson writes: